inexorgame-obsolete/wiki-mirror/Run-Inexor.md

-So you either built Inexor from source, installed it with `npm install @inexorgame/inexor-flex` or you used the windows installer.
+So you either built Inexor from source, installed it with `yarn add global @inexorgame/inexor-flex` or you used the windows installer.

 To make it run you simply execute `inexor-flex` on the command line (so in any cmd/powershell/terminal window).